CaptainCrowbar/rs-graphics-2d/docs/font.md

 if `dir` does not exist, or exists but is not a directory.
 Searches are cumulative; previously loaded fonts are not cleared before a search.

-The `flags` argument is a combination of the following bitmask flags:

-* `recursive` - Subdirectories will be searched recursively.
-By default, symlinks to directories are not followed;
-* `symlinks` - Directory symlinks will be followed.
-This flag has no effect if not combined with `recursive`; symlinks to font files will be opened regardless.
+The `flags` argument can be `IO::Path::recurse` to search subdirectories recursively.

 ```c++
 void FontMap::search_system();